Azure/bicep-registry-modules/avm/res/service-bus/namespace/topic/subscription/rule/README.md

 ### Parameter: `action`

-Represents the filter actions which are allowed for the transformation of a message that have been matched by a filter expression
+Represents the filter actions which are allowed for the transformation of a message that have been matched by a filter expression.

 - Required: No
 - Type: object